Azure/java-aks-aca-dapr-workshop/docs/modules/2-Module/index.md

 ## Instructions

-1. Open the file `dapr/kafka-pubsub.yaml` in Eclipse.
+1. Open the file `dapr/kafka-pubsub.yaml` in your code editor.

 1. Inspect this file.
 As you can see, it specifies the type of the message broker to use (`pubsub.kafka`) and specifies information on how to connect to the Kafka server you started in step 1 (running on localhost on port `9092`) in the `metadata` section.